 Astrologers claim there is a connection between the red planet Mars and the fiery nature of people with red hair.
 Redheads are notorious for their well-known hot-tempered, high strung and sensitive natures.
 In astrology, if the planet Mars is in your charts, it has the affect of placing fiery, competitive and almost explosive tendencies into your behavior.
 Research astrologers Judith Hill and Jacalyn Thompson made a discovery in their study of 500 redheads that makes a connection to Mars and redheads.

 So if you are a redhead with many interests, ie ‘too many irons in the fire,’ don’t worry, it’s a redhead thing.
+I, myself, have moved over 30 times from Minnesota to Montana to California.

 The Redhead Book by Al Sacharov